Systemic Therapy

 When you come for your systemic therapy treatments

-We will give you a new armband to wear for each of your treatment appointments.
-We will scan your armband and any medication we give you with a hand held scanner.
+We provide an armband for you to wear for each treatment appointment.
+A nurse scans your armband and any medication you are to receive with a hand held scanner.

-To learn more about your systemic therapy treatment, read the Canadian Cancer Society booklet “Chemotherapy and Other Drug Therapies: A Guide for People with Cancer”.
+To learn more about your systemic therapy treatment, read the “Chemotherapy and Other Drug Therapies: A Guide for People with Cancer” found on the Canadian Cancer Society’s website under publications at cancer.ca.

 Family members/partners-in-care